-While in aspiration and temperament primarily an expedition ship, the brand new (her first sailing will be in Dec 2018) World Explorer offers Antarctic cruises where on board comfort and top of the range facilities are a priority.
+While in aspiration and temperament primarily an expedition ship, the ultra-modern World Explorer (2019) offers Antarctic cruises where on board comfort and top of the range facilities are a priority.
 Service is exemplary, with 125 qualified expedition staff and crew serving 176 guests.

 You can of course observe the landscapes from the deck, which has a running track (the ship is 127m long) and inside there’s a gym, pool, sauna and spa, especially welcome after a day out in the chilly Antarctic environment: pre-bookable activities like kayaking, camping and paddle-boarding are offered.